postsharp/Metalama.Documentation/content/conceptual/aspects/testing/compile-time-testing.md

         // Create a test context and dispose of it at the end of the test. using var testContext = this.CreateTestContext();

-        // Create a compilation
+        // Create a compilation.
         var code =
             """
             class C
             {
                 void M1 () {}

                 void M2()
                 {
                     var x = 0;
                     x++;
                 }
             }
             """;

         var compilation = testContext.CreateCompilation( code );